 For a brute force attack to be successful, the hacker would need a computer capable of running a billion keys every second.
 Even if such a supercomputer existed, it would still take more than 10,000,000,000,000 years to try all the possibilities.
 Therefore, PGP users can feel pretty safe using this encryption standard.

 PGP is widely used to encrypt email communication.
 There are several plugins you can install on your Gmail account to encrypt your messages.
-Some will encrypt your messages automatically while others will need manual configuration.
+PGP messages encrypt automatically while others will need manual configuration.
 However, these plugins do not encrypt your attachments or other sensitive information such as the subject line or your email address.

 Instead, you can opt for a secure email service provider that has built-in PGP encryption.
 This means that your emails are encrypted automatically.
 Some will even offer extra features like anonymous registration, anonymous payment or even ‘burner email addresses.’
 Beware that for the encryption to work, the receiver of your message will also need to use an email service provider that supports PGP.

-Your private key can also be used to digitally sign documents you are sending over the internet and prove that they are authentically yours.
+Your PGP key can also be used to digitally sign documents you are sending over the internet and prove that they are authentically yours.

 For example, imagine you’re sending a novel to your best friend.
 You encrypt the document with their public key and sign it with your private key.
 Once they receive the novel, they will know that it came from you and no one else.
 If for some reason someone intercepted the document and changed something – even just one letter or digit – your friend will see an invalid digital signature when they open the novel.